Summary

 Who is at risk of gonorrhoea?

-Gonorrhoea is a common STI.
-It can affect anyone who has unprotected sex (without condoms) with someone who has the infection.
+Gonorrhoea can affect anyone who has unprotected sex (without condoms) with someone who has the infection.

 Some people who are at increased risk of gonorrhoea include:

-- Anyone diagnosed with another STI (such as HIV, syphilis and chlamydia).
+- Gonorrhoea is also more common in people diagnosed with another STI (such as HIV, syphilis and chlamydia).

 What are the symptoms of gonorrhoea?